kush-jain/redis-python/README.md

 3. Only work with string values for now.
 Does not work with compressed strings.
 Does work with integers encoded as strings
 4. Does not support writing to RDB

+### Replication

+Handshake for master-slave replication is WIP.
+It does not actually replicate - only handshake is being done for now

 ## References and Help

 ### Socket